-8.4 INSPECTION AND TEST PROCEDURES
+INSPECTION AND TEST PROCEDURES

-Inspection and testing of electrical appliances is to be in accordance with CSA Standard CAN/CSA-C22.2 No.231 Series-M89
+Inspection and testing of electrical appliances are to be in accordance with CSA Standard CAN/CSA-C22.2 No.231 Series-M89.

-8.5 COMPLIANT ELECTRICAL EQUIPMENT
+COMPLIANT ELECTRICAL EQUIPMENT

-Electrical equipment which is compliant with the inspection and testing procedure are to be fitted with an appropriate tag.
-The tag must include the asset identification number, the identity of the person carrying out the testing, the date tested and the date due for retest.
+Electrical equipment which is compliant with the inspection and testing procedure is to be fitted with an appropriate tag.
+The tag must include the asset identification number, the identity of the person carrying out the testing, the date tested and the date due for a retest.

-8.6 NON-COMPLIANT ELECTRICAL APPLIANCES
+NON-COMPLIANT ELECTRICAL APPLIANCES